OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/running_the_examples.md

 This section explains how to setup the development environment to run the OSLC4J Bugzilla Adapter and the NinaCRM example application.

-## Eclipse Setup
+## Environment Setup

-Make sure your environment is set up for Lyo development as instructed on [Eclipse Setup for Lyo-based Development](../eclipse_lyo/eclipse-setup-for-lyo-based-development)
+Make sure your environment is set up for Lyo development as instructed on [Eclipse Setup for Lyo-based Development](../eclipse_lyo/eclipse-setup-for-lyo-based-development).
+The tutorial requires JDK 8 to be used.
+The code may run on JDK 11 with the warnings, and certain parts may fail to run on JDK 17 as of 2022-05.

 ## Bugzilla Setup